RickGelhausen/HRIBO_ReadTheDocs/docs/source/extended-workflow.rst

 Extended workflow
 #################

 .. warning:: This tutorial shows a full run of the workflow with all options activated.
-For testing, we ran this example on a TORQUE cluster system and locally on a large cloud instance.
+For testing, we ran this example locally on a large cloud instance.
 The data is likely too large for running locally on an average laptop.

 We show a run of the full workflow, including deepribo predictions and differential expression analysis, on data available from `NCBI  <https://www.ncbi.nlm.nih.gov/>`_.
 For this purpose, we use a ``salmonella enterica`` dataset available under the accession number ``PRJNA421559`` :cite:`salmonellaenterica`.